sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_compile.md

 If you want the files to appear in a more convenient directory, replace the single `.` with a folder path.

-Delete the `rtk_everywhere` container afterwardds, to save disk space, and so you can reuse the same container name next time.
+Delete the `rtk_everywhere` container afterwards, to save disk space and so you can reuse the same container name next time.

 ## Compiling on Windows (Deprecated)